-Like the Samsung’s always on display, Nokia 8 also has something called Glance Screen that keeps on displaying certain information even when the screen is off.
+Like Samsung’s always-on display, Nokia 8 also has something called Glance Screen that keeps on displaying certain information even when the screen is off.
 It’s a bit dim but does the job.
 You can also customize what piece of information to display.

 One of the best things about the stock android is the timely reception of OTA updates.
 However, having a stock Android seems to be generic for the phone and loses the personalization element in your phone.

-Other than that, the phone performed smoothly and there were no software loopholes in the phone.
+Other than that, the phone performed smoothly, and there were no software loopholes on the phone.

 As fast as the stock Android may seem, there are certain downsides to it.
 Firstly, it doesn’t let you customize your phone the way other skins do and having fewer apps means that you’ll have to install a third-party app for even watching a video only because the stock player is so outdated.

-There are no complaints to be made as for the performance in moderate use.
-During our test which included social media usage, calling, texting, streaming videos, all on an LTE network, the phone performed quite well and we didn’t notice any hiccups or lags.
+There are no complaints to be made as for the performance in moderate use is concerned.
+During our test, which included social media usage, calling, texting, streaming videos, all on an LTE network, the phone performed quite well, and we didn’t notice any hiccups or lags.

 Though the Nokia 8 comes with Stock Android, it still badly needs software optimization

 The phone experienced noticeable lags when a resource-hungry game like Deer Hunter was played along with several apps running in the background.
 The pictures in the gallery automatically rotate to landscape mode when zoomed in.